 If you are gung ho about making your baby’s food yourself, by all means you should do it.
 Making your own baby food can be very fun and rewarding (and cheap!).
 However, if you don’t have the time, then buy it at the market and don’t think twice about it.
 Your baby will be happy either way.
 Pinky swear.

 Selecting Commercial Baby Food

 When shopping for baby food, avoid food with added sugar and modified food starch, which are just empty calories.
 Organic is always better if you can afford it.
 If you want to take the middle ground, just buy organic for the “dirty dozen,” which are foods that typically contain the highest levels of pesticides: celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, cherries, kale/collard greens, potatoes, and imported grapes.
 Oh, and you don’t have to worry much about salt because it’s no longer added to commercial baby food.

 My favorite brand of baby food is Earth’s Best, which is organic and widely available.
-At the Safeway near my house you can get 9 for $10 (and I live in Expense-ifornia, so hopefully yours is cheaper).
+At the Safeway near my house you can get 9 for $10 (and I live in Cost-ifornia, so hopefully yours is cheaper).
 Not too shabby.